 For details, refer to Installing TensorFlow.

 The official build process uses the Bazel build system to build TensorFlow from source on Ubuntu and macOS.
 The Windows build using Bazel for Windows or CMake for Windows is highly experimental.
-For more information, see Installing TensorFlow from Sources.
+For more information, see Installing TensorFlow.

 IBM optimized PowerAI for deep learning on the S822LC high-performance computing (HPC) system by using NVIDIA NVLink interconnects between two POWER8 processors and four NVIDIA Tesla P100 GPU cards.
 Developers can build TensorFlow on IBM Power Systems running OpenPOWER Linux.
 For more information, see Deep Learning on OpenPOWER: Building TensorFlow on OpenPOWER Linux Systems.